mruby/mruby/README.md

 ## mruby home-page

-mruby's website is not launched yet but we are actively working on it.

-The URL of the mruby home-page will be:
+The URL of the mruby home-page is:

   http://www.mruby.org/